Case Study 16: 3D Hardware Alignment Workflows

 • Done -> 2D refreshes the main 2D layout from the edited row pose.

 Practical rule: first use Fit Axis for the gross CAD coordinate convention, then use X/Y/Z +/-90 for orientation, then use Center X/Y and Front On Row for placement.
-Close only hides the panel; Done -> 2D is the button that applies the 3D placement back into the visible 2D layout.
+The side-panel Close button only hides the panel; the top-level Done 2D or top-level Close button refreshes the visible 2D layout when the 3D view has pending row metadata changes.

 Read Active-Mode Badges